Goals or Resolutions?

-October – Know Your Numbers.
+October – Accountability Hack – Name Your Number.
 Numbers aren’t everyone’s passion, they’ve never been mine.
 I used to put off looking at the finances behind my business.
 Maybe you’re the same?
 But by getting to understand the finances and numbers, you’ll be armed with the knowledge to do so much more in your role or business.
 I’ll share my experiences and practical tips to help you learn to love the bottom line.

 December – Looking Back to Move Forward.
-Looking back on the past and learning from from our experiences can help us move forward and avoid the same mistakes, and learn what works, so that we can do more of.
+Looking back on the past and learning from our experiences can help us move forward and avoid the same mistakes, and learn what works, so that we can do more of it.